Time Management Tips for Freelancers

 And speaking of enjoying the rest of your life, while you're planning out your time, don't forget to leave some for not-working, as well.

 Taking time for yourself isn't just fun and games; it's an essential part of work-life balance.
 In order to be truly productive, you need time to rest and recharge your batteries.
 All work and no play means diminished creativity, increased stress, even cognitive impairment.
 (Plus, it's just no fun.
-You know the expression: work to live, don't live to work.)
+Work to live, don't live to work, and all that.)

-When deadlines loom, you'll have to burn the midnight oil to get things done.
-Make sure there's enough midnight oil left to burn by giving yourself a work-free day or two on a regular basis – and take a vacation, even if it means planning ahead and being careful about finances.
+When deadlines loom, you'll have to put in extra hours to get things done.
+Make sure there are enough hours in the day by having a regular stopping time.
+You should also give yourself a work-free day or two on a regular basis – and take a vacation, even though it means planning ahead and being careful about finances.

 3. Write it down.